Going to Tanzania? Joining one of our Tanzania tours? You’re in the right place.

 Tipping is always a personal decision based on the service you have received.
 However, like in the US, Tanzania tourism staff (especially those working in the safari industry) rely on tips to make a good living as salaries are extremely low.

-You can tip in Shilling or USD but USD will be preferred.
-Bring lower denomination notes for small tips and make sure that the notes you carry are in perfect state (not teared) and newer than 2009.
+You can tip in Shilling or USD / EUR but USD / EUR will be preferred.
+Bring lower denomination notes for small tips and make sure that the USD notes you carry are in perfect state (not teared) and newer than 2009.

 Below is a guide for how much to tip the various people who will serve you while in Tanzania: